facebook/react/docs/docs/component-lifecycle-in-depth.md

 ![React Component Lifecycle - Constructor missing super](/react/img/docs/component-lifecycle-in-depth/missing-super.png)

+> Note
+>
+> Be sure to call `super()` before using `this` in the constructor.
+Otherwise you will get an error.

-The `constructor` method is a good place for initializing state or bind methods.
+The `constructor` method is a good place for initializing state or binding methods.
 If you don't need them, you don't need to implement a constructor for your React component.

 ### componentWillMount